grantmcdermott/quarto-revealjs-clean/README.md

 ## Use

-Depending on your use-case, here are some [Quarto CLI](https://quarto.org/) to get you started.
+Depending on your use case, here are some [Quarto CLI](https://quarto.org/) commands to get started.

 If you would like to add the **clean** theme to an existing directory: